My Chef's Apron

 • While the pizza crust is pre-baking in the oven, make the pizza sauce and toppings.

-• Cover the bottom of a wide skillet, large enough to hold the onions, liberally with 3 tablespoons olive oil, and heat over medium heat.
+• Cover the bottom of a wide skillet, large enough to hold the onions, liberally with 3 tablespoons olive oil, and heat over medium-high heat.

-• Add the onions and cook, frequently stirring, for about 10 minutes, or until soft.
+• Add the onions and cook, frequently stirring, for about 10 to 12 minutes, or until soft and browned.

-• Stir in the tomatoes for one minute—season with salt and ½ teaspoon of dried oregano, and ½ teaspoon of crushed red pepper.
+• Stir in the tomatoes—season with salt and ½ teaspoon of dried oregano, and ½ teaspoon of crushed red pepper.
+Cook and stir for 4 to 5 minutes.
+Crush the tomatoes with a wooden spoon while stirring.

 Make the Sicilian-style pizza (assemble and bake)

-• Use a hand sifter to distribute the reserved onions and tomatoes on top of the pre-baked pizza crust.
+• Distribute the reserved onions and tomatoes on top of the pre-baked pizza crust.

-• Sift out any watery liquid—you should have almost none or very little.
+• Sift out any watery liquid—you should have none or very little.

-• Top off with the remaining dried oregano and crushed red peppers.
+• Top off with ½ teaspoon dried oregano and ½ teaspoon crushed red peppers.

 • Brush some olive oil over the corners and sides of the pizza crust.